speedypleath/pytranspleet/README.md

-# Split streams and transcribe notes from audio files
+# Split stems and transcribe notes from audio files

 This project uses Python 3.9 because of some old dependencies for demucs.
 Link poetry to a Python 3.9 executable and then install dependencies.